hydephp/action/tests/github-action-test-project-2/README.md

 This project is responsible for testing the following:
 - Testing an anonymous HydePHP project installation
-- Testing the artifact upload deployment
+- Testing the Pages deployment option